VPNs appear to get around the UK's age verification law – but are they necessary?

 A virtual private network (VPN) is a legal tool which acts as an intermediary between your device and the internet.
 Your data is sent through an encrypted tunnel before connecting to the internet, protecting it from hackers, third-parties, and your internet service provider.

 When you access a site with age restriction measures, it uses your IP address to determine your location.
-If your IP address is in the UK, the site will then require you to submit proof of age.
+If your IP address is in the UK, you will see content and information appropriate to the country.

 Which VPN should you go for?